Universal Orlando

-Universal Orlando Resort, often shortened to Universal Orlando, is a 1,291 acre theme park and entertainment resort complex located in Orlando, Florida.
-It is the flagship of the Universal Destinations & Experiences theme park chain.
+Universal Orlando, officially Universal Orlando Resort, is an entertainment resort complex in Orlando, Florida, composed of three theme parks, one water park, and eleven resort hotels.
+Spanning 1,291 acres, it is the flagship of the Universal Destinations & Experiences theme park chain.

 Following the success of Universal Studios Florida, which opened in 1990, NBCUniversal shifted into transforming the area into a large resort with the intention of competing with Walt Disney World Resort.
 The first major expansion occurred in 1999 with the opening of a second theme park, Universal Islands of Adventure, along with a shopping promenade and nightlife district called Universal CityWalk.
 Both additions helped to form the new resort, which was briefly dubbed Universal Studios Escape.
 The resort expanded further in 2017 with the addition of Volcano Bay, a 30 acre water theme park, and again in 2025 with a fourth theme park, Universal Epic Universe.

 Notable additions over the years include Woody Woodpecker's KidZone at Universal Studios, multiple hotels and The Rising Star karaoke bar within CityWalk, as well as The Wizarding World of Harry Potter themed areas, which spans both theme parks and significantly boosted attendance at the entire resort.
 It also features well-known annual events, such as Universal's Halloween Horror Nights, along with a variety of live entertainment and shows.

 Universal Orlando ranks as one of the most visited resorts in the world with an annual attendance of 21 million as of 2017.
 Guests staying at certain hotels receive special perks such as early admission into The Wizarding World of Harry Potter and Universal's Volcano Bay, or in some cases, benefits such as free Universal Express Pass, which gives access to shorter lines at major attractions.
 The resort also features an organized transportation system, including water taxis, pathways, buses, and moving walkways that connect many of the area's hotels and theme parks.
 Universal Orlando exceeded three of the four Walt Disney World Resort theme parks in estimated 2021 attendance.